casey2346/designadvisor_appendix_d/README.md

 - `scripts/`: Evaluation scripts for consensus rounds and JS divergence
   └── e.g., `evaluation.py`

+# DesignAdvisor Evaluation Scripts
+This folder contains prompt templates, deliberation logs, and analysis scripts corresponding to Appendix D in our paper.
+Run `scripts/evaluation.py` to reproduce the JS divergence metric reported in Section 5.

 ## OpenAI API Configuration

 - Version: `2024-12`